d0n601/CSUS-CSC153/Labs/Lab2/README.md

 **Figure 2:** Installation of Autopsy.

 The lab states *"Install a CAINE or Kali Linux virtual machine following the instructions of our in-class activity 1.
 You may skip this step if you decide to use the lab machines in RVR2009 to perform the steps involving Linux."*.
-Because I completed activy 1 on my home machine, between the first and second class periods we were allowed to work on it, a CAIN 9 virtual machine was ready to go for me before beginning this lab.
+Because I completed activity 1 on my home machine, between the first and second class periods we were allowed to work on it, a CAIN 9 virtual machine was ready to go for me before beginning this lab.
 ![CaineVM_VB](./images/CaineVM_VB.png)
 **Figure 3:** CAIN 9 ready to go on Virtual Box.